ajsen/frontend-project-44/README.md

 ## Install

 Clone this repository.
-Install node.js and npm, then in the project root:
+Install [node.js](https://nodejs.org/en), then in the project root:

 ```bash
 npm install